Caddickbrown/SApps/HTMLKanban/HTMLKanban - README.md

 5. Enjoy!

 ## Features
-- Drag-and-drop for cards
-- Themes
-- Settings modal functionality
-- Export to and import from Markdown

 ## Changing the Default Theme
 To change the default theme you just need to "uncomment" out the theme you want and comment out any others within the HTML file.